niem94/template.pandoc-markdown/README.md

    2. Open the workspace for a repository created from the template.
 4. Write your document!

-## Suggestions if VSCode is used

-You can preview the section you are writing by using the command "Pandoc Markdown Preview".

 ## Building the full report

 To build the document write "pandoc -o mydocument.pdf content/*.md" in the terminal, or run the included task "pandoc build"